lucsoft/tvl-parser/README.md

 tvl is a custom image collection file format used store a custom bitmap formats, png, jpegs used for the size <https://pc2.pxtr.de/>

-This parser has reverse engineered the file format and can convert it to a well known format CBOR (Concise Binary Object Representation).
+This parser has reverse engineered the file format and can convert it to the self describing format CBOR (Concise Binary Object Representation).

 ## Usage